The best project management software tools can certainly can simplify the process of tracking projects. However, they can’t do it alone.

 Project Management Principles

 No official list of all project management principles exists.
-Several different principles are available to use with projects.
-Selecting the best principles for the needs of a team will depend on the scope of a particular project.
+Several different principles are available to use with different projects.
+So selecting the best principles for the needs of a team will depend on the scope of a particular project.

 Some of the agreed-upon principles of project management by experts in the field include setting very clear objectives, defining the deliverables, collaboration, transparent roles and accountability, controlling the scope of a project, identifying priorities and milestones, efficient resource management, measuring progress, and adaptability.